Aridoge13/Kabosu/README.md

 conda activate kabosu

 # Install core dependencies
-pip install biopython matplotlib pandas numpy pysam seaborn scikit-learn tensorflow shap joblib
+pip install biopython matplotlib pandas numpy pysam seaborn scikit-learn tensorflow shap joblib snakemake

 # If you are unable to install tensorflow with pip, please activate the conda environment and install the dependencies on conda